-The Visual Art Department offers a rigorous art foundation program investigating the fundamental visual principles of composition, color, and drawing, along with a survey of art history and aesthetic theory.
+The Department of Art & Design offers a rigorous art foundation program investigating the fundamental visual principles of composition, color, and drawing, along with a survey of art history and aesthetic theory.
 The skills and thought processes developed by students in the foundation program will form the basis for thoughtful work throughout their lives as artists and designers.

-A major is offered in Graphic Design-the giving of concrete communicative form to information and ideas.
-Major studies begin with an intensive investigation of typography from page composition to letterform design and progress to more theoretical design problems.
-Junior majors are awarded studio space for a more concentrated experience with classmates and faculty.
-Studies conclude with pragmatic design problems aimed at preparing a portfolio of work targeted at the sector of graphic design in which they intend to practice.
-Throughout the program, emphasis is placed on analytical skills, concept development, and quality of execution rather than stylistic affectation.
+The Graphic Design Major provides students with the tools to give concrete communicative form to information and ideas.
+Studies begin with an intensive investigation of typography and visual representation from page composition to iconography and progress to more theoretical design problems.
+Majors are awarded studio space for a more concentrated experience with classmates and faculty.
+Students progress from learners to problem solvers to independent creators by addressing pragmatic design problems aimed at preparing a portfolio of work and targeted at the sector of graphic design in which they intend to practice.
+Throughout the program, emphasis is placed developing conceptually strong, visually sensitive, technically sound, contextually aware work that shows integrity between their faith and their practice.
 Students completing this course of study will be prepared for practice in the field of graphic design.